0xc0rvu5/0xc0rvu5.github.io/python_and_sqlite3.md

 Well what else can we do?
 Maybe visual aids help better for you!
 Let's take a graph and try to make some correlations between the amount of `Reps` and `Weight` achieved based off of the `Dates` of the exercise.
 Now you may have noticed there are some occurrences that look like this:
 ![image](https://0xc0rvu5.github.io/docs/assets/images/20230108203830.png)
 In order to overcome this we can make some changes to the database.
-First let's change the `SetxRep` column to `Rep` and remove the `Rep` section of the content e.g. `3x`.
+First let's change the `SetxRep` column to `Reps` and remove the `Set` section of the content e.g. `3x`.
 ```python
 import sqlite3